-Preventive care can help you stay healthier and, as a result, lower your health care costs.
-But there’s a lot of confusion around what preventive care is and why it’s important.
+Preventive care can help you stay healthier, reduce your risk of unexpected health challenges and lower your health care costs over time.
+But there are a lot of questions around what preventive care is and why it’s important to schedule your appointment.

-We’ll explain which services are covered under HealthPartners preventive benefits and the difference between a preventive visit and an office visit.
-We’ll also clear up common misconceptions about preventive services.
+We’ll explain which services are covered under HealthPartners insurance preventive benefits, and the difference between a preventive visit and an office visit.
+We’ll also answer common questions about preventive services.

 What are preventive services?

-Preventive care services are rolled into what you already pay for your health insurance.
-This means no out-of-pocket costs for most people as long as you get preventive care services your plan covers from a doctor or clinic in your network.
+Preventive care services are included in what you already pay for your health insurance.
+This means there are no out-of-pocket costs for most members as long as they get the preventive care services their plan covers from a doctor or clinic in your network.

-Health plans, including those from HealthPartners, do not determine which services are considered preventive and instead must follow the Affordable Care Act (ACA) preventive care rules.
-This ensures health insurance companies provide coverage the same way.
+Health plans, including those from HealthPartners, don’t determine which services are considered preventive.
+Instead, health plans follow the Affordable Care Act (ACA) preventive care rules.
+These rules ensure that all health insurance companies provide coverage the same way.

-When HealthPartners gets a claim from your doctor, we check checks how the provided service is coded under the USPSTF.
-Codes that align with an A or B rating are covered by your preventive care benefit.
-Codes that don’t align are covered by other parts of your health plan benefits, such as outpatient office visit benefits or laboratory benefits.
+When HealthPartners gets a claim from your doctor, we check how the provided service is coded.
+Your doctor may recommend other care to prevent or screen for conditions based on your specific family or health history.
+However, the care may not be covered by your preventive care benefit.
+Care that doesn’t align with preventive care guidelines from the government is covered differently by other parts of your health plan benefits, such as outpatient office visit or lab benefits.

 Preventive visits usually happen while you’re feeling healthy, while office visits are scheduled when you need help diagnosing symptoms or to treat a specific medical condition.
 Both may include services like exams, immunizations and health screenings, but they are covered differently by your health insurance.